Spirent/openperf/doc/modules/tvlp.md

 # Time Varying Load Profile

-Time Varying Load Profile (TVLP) provides a mechanism to program an OpenPerf instance to perform Block,Memory,CPU and Packet modules configuration adjustments at specific times.
+Time Varying Load Profile (TVLP) provides a mechanism to program an OpenPerf instance to perform Block, Memory, CPU and Packet modules configuration adjustments at specific times.

 ## Configuration

 Configuration primarily consists of a lists of time offsets and values for configuraton options for Block, Memory, CPU and Packet generators.

 Additionally, clients may specify a specific UTC ISO8601-formatted time to start replaying the configured profile.

-After a profile has completed its run, the running flag will automatically be set to false and the state revert back to READY.

 ### States